section-engineering-education/engineering-education/content/articles/android-ndk-model/index.md

 Our model is not so accurate.
 It displays 1.0 for almost all the instances.
 You can try to improve it by doing a train test split, cross-validation, doing some early stopping, adding more data, etc.

 ### Conclusion
 This was a guide for creating a native model in android.
 I hope you got some insights and use them to create a more robust intelligent app.

-Have a good one.
+---
+Peer Review Contributions by: [Wanja Mike](/engineering-education/authors/michael-barasa/)